OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-10.md

 ## 1 Samuel 10:15

-Saul’s uncle said, “Please tell me what Samuel said to you.”
+Saul’s uncle inquired, “Kindly tell me what Samuel said to you.”

 ## 1 Samuel 10:16